spectreconsole/spectre.console/docs/input/progress.md

 AnsiConsole.Progress()
     .AutoRefresh(false) // Turn off auto refresh
-    .AutoClear(false)   // Do not remove the task list when done .Columns(new ProgressColumn[]
+    .AutoClear(false)   // Do not remove the task list when done .HideCompleted(false)   // Hide tasks as they are completed .Columns(new ProgressColumn[]
     {
         new TaskDescriptionColumn(),    // Task description